Kenmare Resources: Products

 Zircon is a zirconium silicate mineral with a chemical composition of ZrSiO4.
 It is common throughout the world as a minor constituent of igneous, metamorphic, and sedimentary rocks.
 Zircon is present in most soils and clastic sediments.
 Zircon-rich sediments are mined and the recovered zircon is used to produce zirconium metal and zirconium dioxide.
 These are used in a wide variety of manufactured products and industrial processes.
-Zircon is mainly consumed as an opacifier, and has been known to be used in the decorative ceramics industry.

 Rutile is a titanium oxide mineral that is most commonly found in granites, pegmatites, and metamorphic rocks.
 It is also found in sands derived from the weathering of these rocks.
 Rutile also forms as slender crystals within quartz and micas.
 It is a common mineral in the alluvial sands that are dredged for magnetite and ilmenite.
 Rutile is used as a coating on welding rods.
 It is also used as an ore of titanium, a metal used where light weight and high strength are needed.
 Some rutile is used in the production of pigments for paints.

 In Q4 2018 Kenmare introduced a new product stream called mineral sands concentrate, which contains monazite.
 Monazite is a rare phosphate mineral with a chemical composition of (Ce,La,Nd,Th)(PO4,SiO4).
 It usually occurs in small isolated grains, as an accessory mineral in igneous and metamorphic rocks such as granite, pegmatite, schist, and gneiss.
 These grains are resistant to weathering and become concentrated in soils and sediments downslope from the host rock.
 When in high enough concentrations, they are mined for their rare earth and thorium content.
 Monazite is an important source of thorium, cerium, and other rare elements.
 Often mined as a byproduct from heavy mineral deposits.
 Kenmare despatched its first shipment of mineral sands concentrate from the Moma Mine in Q2 2019.

 Markets

 Kenmare's products are raw materials used in the production of many consumer products.
-The market for ilmenite and rutile is a substantial one – the titanium feedstocks industry is worth US$4.5 billion per year and the zircon industry is worth US$1.7 billion per year.

-Demand for Kenmare’s products is heavily linked to the performance of the global economy.
+Demand for Kenmare's products is heavily linked to the performance of the global economy.
 Ti02 pigment is a ‘quality of life’ item and consumption of it grows as income levels increase.
 Kenmare also expects to benefit from emerging supply constraints.
 The Company believes that current product prices are not high enough to incentivise new greenfield projects to be built, which means that over time, demand for titanium feedstocks will exceed the available supply.
 This is expected to support product prices.

 Kenmare's sales profile is geographically diverse with the Company selling its products to customers operating in more than 15 countries globally.
-In 2021, 49% of the Company’s revenue was attributable to Chinese markets, 18% to European markets, 10% to US markets and 23% to the rest of the world.
+In 2021, 49% of the company's revenue was attributable to Chinese markets, 18% to European markets, 10% to US markets and 23% to the rest of the world.